 This display was co-curated with wheelchair users and includes a child's wheelchair, a sport wheelchair, a pioneering Mekong design and a chair typical of those used by WW1 veterans.
 Wheelchair users tell some amazing stories of adventure and discuss the highs and lows of using a wheelchair.

 This display about the bizarrely-painted Allied ships of World War I features two new and rarely seen design schemes from 1917 on loan from the Imperial War Museum.
 See with your own eyes how they compare with other camouflage objects on display including dazzle-painted ships and patterned beetles and butterflies.

 Next Stop Glasgow: Stories of Asian Immigration and Work on the Buses

 In the 1950s Glasgow needed bus drivers!
 Some people who applied were immigrants from India and Pakistan.
 Find out about their amazing personal stories of coming to and working in Glasgow, in this new film display.

 Generations of Glaswegians have enjoyed a summer trip on the River Clyde on boats big and small.
 See 60 years of sunshine and showers in our new large scale film.

-Come along to see new models on display on our Motorbike Wall.
-An example of Italian design now adorns the Motorbike Wall in the form of the iconic Lambretta LD 150 of 1956, which belongs to Glasgow band Franz Ferdinand's frontman, Alex Kapranos.
+Our Motorbike Wall currently features a fine example of Italian design in the form of the iconic Lambretta LD 150 from 1956, which belongs to Alex Kapranos, frontman of Glasgow band Franz Ferdinand.
 This slick scooter rubs shoulders with other Italian classics in the collection such as the Ducati 916 and Vespa Model 152L2.